-The screening of such constructs in small-scale cell-free expression (IVT) reactions using E. coli-based protein synthesis kits (or the insect-cell based kits) saves a significant amount of time.
+The screening of such constructs in small-scale cell-free expression IVT reactions using protein synthesis kits based on E. coli insect cells saves a significant amount of time.
 The analysis of cell-free expressed proteins by western blotting with tag-specific antibodies enables the identification of the construct or reaction conditions that provide the highest ratio of soluble protein.
-This procedure also enables a number of different mutation or truncation forms to be tested to find the best-expressing construct.
-Expression efficiencies obtained using in vitro systems correlate well with those seen in in vivo systems, meaning that the best-expressing construct identified in the screening procedure will usually deliver optimal yields in scaled-up in vivo expression.
+This procedure also enables a number of different mutations or truncations to be tested, allowing identification of the construct with the best expression.
+Expression efficiencies obtained using in vitro systems correlate well with those obtained with in vivo systems, indicating that the construct with the highest expression identified in the screening procedure will usually deliver optimal yields in scaled-up in vivo expression.